The African American Experience in the U.S. Navy

 Trailblazers: Meeting the Challenge

-During the 1960s and 1970s, blacks began commanding ships, submarines, and shore establishments.
+During the 1960s and 1970s, African Americans began commanding ships, submarines, and shore establishments.
 In 1974, the Navy issued its first Navy Equal Opportunity Manual and two years later issued its first Navy Affirmative Action Plan.
-And now, as in previous periods, black officers and enlisted personnel have continued to stand out among the Navy’s best and brightest, gaining recognition in their roles as trailblazers:
+And now, as in previous periods, African-American officers and enlisted personnel have continued to stand out among the Navy’s best and brightest, gaining recognition in their roles as trailblazers:

 Fleet Master Chief: Master Chief April D. Beldo